AbhinayMorrigadudhula/MorseCode_Translator/README.md

-# MorseCode_Translator
-The Morse Code Translator is a versatile and user-friendly tool designed to convert text into Morse code and vice versa.
-This open-source project provides a seamless and efficient way to communicate in Morse code, whether for educational purposes, amateur radio, or just for fun.
-With a simple and intuitive user interface.
+📡 Morse Code Translator (Python)
+This project is a simple Morse Code Translator developed in Python.
+It allows users to convert English text to Morse code and Morse code back to English.
+It’s a beginner-friendly project that demonstrates string manipulation, dictionaries, and basic user interaction in Python.

+✨ Features
+🔤 Translate English text to Morse code

+🔁 Translate Morse code to English

+🚫 Handles invalid characters and input errors gracefully

+🖥️ Console-based user interface

+🛠️ Language Used: Python 3

+📌 Concepts Covered
+Dictionaries in Python

+String handling and formatting

+Conditional logic

+User input/output